mbastakis/mbastakis/README.md

 </h1>

 ### :man_technologist: About Me :
-I am from Greece :greece: and I work as a Junior Software Engineer while studying Computer Science at the University of Crete.
+I am from Greece :greece: and I work as a Junior Software Engineer in the automotive industry while studying Computer Science at the University of Crete.

 ---